Gurdev13/JS-tutorial/README.md

 ## Getting started

-- Javascript is very liberal in what it allows (very less error throwing)
-- Used to make webpages interactive
+- Javascript is very liberal in what it allows (very less error throwing) -t is used to make webpages interactive
 - ***NodeJs***  In order to use javascript outside the browser
 - ***Raplit*** Web application for writing Javascript and many other languages online